Urban Mine Inc.

 Because what makes reuse interesting for Rotor is exactly what makes it difficult in the current construction world.
 We could approach circularity as a way to rediscover alternative practices and narratives.
-First by acknowledging the current qualities of the existing reuse market, for example, local and unalienated labour in small scale companies, often organised around the needs of the workers.
+First by acknowledging the current qualities of the existing reuse market, such as for example local and unalienated labour in small scale companies, often organised around the needs of the workers.
 These qualities are key in working towards a truly sustainable future on more than only a metabolistic level.
 Rather than shaping reuse solely for the needs of the contemporary construction world, rethinking these needs to the particularities of working with reuse is an equally important part of the equation.
-If we succeed in doing so, there certainly are unexplored opportunities waiting to be attained.
-Different types of materials could be salvaged and/or cleaned more efficiently; new categories of contemporary materials that are currently still being overlooked could be reclaimed; missing links between contractors and dealers could be restored.
-Reversible ways of installing materials might again be applied.
+If we succeed in doing so, there certainly are unexplored opportunities waiting to be attained: different types of materials could be salvaged and/or cleaned more efficiently, new categories of contemporary materials that are currently still being overlooked could be reclaimed, missing links between contractors and dealers could be restored, and reversible ways of installing materials might again be applied.

 In the midst of the endlessly multiplying realities of our current world, regarding closely and attentively might be the guidance we need to form new, maybe counterintuitive alliances and reintroduce some of the logic of Achille Picart in Jacob Volk’s construction world.
 What that will look like we have no idea, but we hope it will be radically different than the Urban Mine Inc.

 This article has been written within the framework of and funded by the Interreg NWE FCRBE project.
-The authors, Emmanuel Cortés Garcia and Arne Vande Capelle, are respectively employed by Rotor DC and Rotor.
+At the moment of writing, the authors, Emmanuel Cortés Garcia and Arne Vande Capelle, were respectively employed by Rotor DC and Rotor.

 The text appeared first in German in: Heisel, F., & Hebel, D. (Red.).
 (2021).
 Urban Mining und kreislaufgerechtes Bauen: Die Stadt als Rohstofflager.
 Fraunhofer IRB Verlag.